-A lot of parents give their small children juice, and although many pediatricians say between 4 and 6 ounces a day is OK, I would like to convince you to treat juice as a treat, not a staple.
+A lot of parents give their small children juice, and although many pediatricians say between 4 and 6 ounces a day is OK, I would like to invite you to treat juice as a treat, not a staple.

 Here’s why.
 For starters, most juice isn’t as nutritious as you probably think.
 But even if it were, regular juice consumption reinforces your child’s desire for sweet flavors.